-The RTX 5060 vs RX 8600 is the most important GPU battle in 2026.
-Both target the $280-$320 mid-range, both handle 1080p and 1440p gaming, and both have very different strengths.
-This comparison covers everything — raw performance, VRAM, upscaling, ray tracing, power, and value.
+The RTX 5060 vs RX 8600 is the most important GPU battle in 2026 — and I’ve tested both extensively.
+They target the same $280-$320 mid-range, they both handle 1080p and 1440p gaming, but they have very different strengths.
+This comparison covers everything — raw performance, VRAM, upscaling, ray tracing, power, and value — so you can make the right choice.

 Updated April 2026 with the latest drivers and game patches.